Violet-Fu/final-work/README.md

 2. Which properties of the image will be animated and how; highlighting how it is unique from other group members (i.e. one changes colours, the other component sizes, another reveals only some components at a time, etc.).
 You will need to work with your group members to make sure your work is sufficiently different from each other.

-   The size, color, and shape of the pattern are used to create animation effects
+   I change the size, color, and shape of the rectangles to create animation effects while playing music.

 3. References to inspiration for animating your individual code; these can be images (still or gifs).
 How did they influence your submission?